ekianjo/PandoraModelCheck/README.md

 PandoraModelCheck
 =================

-A simple bash-zenity script for the Open Pandora Linux handheld to detect and display your Pandora model and firmware.
+A simple bash-YAD script for the Open Pandora Linux handheld to detect and display your Pandora model and firmware.
-This is a first trial and may be further improved if necessary.